Admission for the January 2025 academic session is ongoing Apply Now!

 Health Programme Planning and Evaluation2

-• Conduct community health assessment needs and identify gaps {problems};
+• Conduct community health assessment needs and identify gaps (problems).

-• Develop skills in evaluating health budgets and other financial proposals;
+• Develop skills in evaluating health budgets and other financial proposals.

-• Identify barriers to successful implementation of health programs;
+• Identify barriers to successful implementation of health programs.

-• Demonstrate adequate skills to develop, implement, and evaluate a health program;
+• Demonstrate adequate skills to develop, implement, and evaluate a health program.

-• Explain the different types of planning and evaluation; and
+• Explain the different types of planning and evaluation.

 • Explain the importance of stakeholders in planning a health program.